 Two letters of recommendation from referees who can address the applicant's past academic performance and future academic potential

-A statement of purpose: a short essay (approximately 1000 words) discussing the applicant's personal and professional goals and how TWU's Ph.D. program in Women's Studies can assist the applicant in meeting these goals
+A statement of purpose: a short essay (approximately 1000 words) discussing the applicant's personal and professional goals and how our Ph.D. program will assist the applicant in meeting these goals

 A writing sample: an academic paper not to exceed twenty-five pages, including notes and references